E-commerce in Germany

 Impressum

-‘Impressum’ is the German word for colophon.
+Impressum is the German word for colophon.
 A colophon provides information about the owner of a webshop.
-By law (in German), written media must have an ‘Impressum’, and that includes German websites and online shops.
-The ‘Impressum’ states who owns the publication and therefore holds the copyright, as well as specifying the name and address of the provider, the name of their legal representative, phone number and address, register numbers, and VAT identification number.
-This information must be clear, readily accessible, and always available.
+By (in German), written media must have an Impressum, and that includes German websites and online shops.
+This also includes your online store, if you translate it into German.

 General terms and conditions

 In the Netherlands, general terms and conditions are not mandatory.
-In Germany, you must give these conditions to your customer in writing.
-Put your terms and conditions on your website, for example.
-Or give them to your German customers during the ordering process.
-Make your terms and conditions in German.
-This is compulsory.
-In Germany, general terms and conditions are called Allgemeine Geschäftsbedingungen (AGB).
+In Germany, you must provide your customers with these terms and conditions in writing.
+For example, you can publish your terms and conditions on your website or provide them to your German customers during the ordering process.

 Datenschutzerklärung

-For more information about German laws and regulations, take a look at this brochure: ‘Rechtssichere Internetseiten & Online Shops‘ (in German).
+For more information about German laws and regulations, download this brochure: ‘Rechtssichere Internetseiten & Online (PDF, in German).

 Payment methods